 In partnership with the U.S. Department of State’s Cultural Programs Division in the Bureau of Educational and Cultural Affairs, World Learning is administering the Communities Connecting HeritageSM Program.
-The program will engage at-risk communities, empower youth, and build partnerships between communities in the U.S. and in key strategic world regions through exchange projects that explore cultural heritage topics.
-These projects will advance tangible and intangible cultural heritage appreciation and preservation through community outreach and public education and by reinforcing positive narratives.
-The partnerships/projects will initially be virtual and then most will culminate in reciprocal in-person exchanges as well as public exhibitions.
+The program engages underserved communities, empowers youth, and builds partnerships between communities in the U.S. and in key strategic world regions through exchange projects that explore cultural heritage topics.
+These projects advance tangible and intangible cultural heritage appreciation and preservation through community outreach and public education.

 The goals of the CCH Program are to:

-- Provide unique opportunities for artistic collaboration, engagement, and public exhibition between American and international participants; and
+- Provide unique opportunities for artistic collaboration, engagement, and public exhibition between American and international participants.

 - Create opportunities for sustaining relationships and collaboration between U.S. and international participants and institutions.